craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Regions of NEC/Arthur's Prairie.md

 	- This Chapter-House holds a sacred artifact from the [[Unification]]; a relief, made of gold, depicting the victory against the [[Bandit Lords]] who ruled this place before [[Arthur Simonson|The Great Adventurer King]].
 		- This relief is highly respected and valued.
 Seven of Arthur's Knights from the Constania Chapter guard this place at all times.
 - L29.
 Unseelie Mush-pit
-	- A group of Unseelie live in a low pit of mushroom
+	- A group of Unseelie live in a low pit of mushroom.
 - N18.
 Chapter-House Delectus of [[Arthur's Knights]] (visible)
 	- A two-story wooden chapel bears no symbology, standing on a small hill in the Prairie.
 The interior evokes a feeling of holiness, but not dedication to a specific Deity.
 At the head of the main chamber, a stone relief depicts the [[Arthur Simonson|The Great Adventurer King]] knighting a skull-masked figure who is bent forward on one knee.
 	- At all times, two LeQuinn guard of the Delectus Chapter guard the chapel's entrance.